SumoLogic/sumologic-documentation/docs/send-data/opentelemetry-collector/data-source-configurations/collect-logs.md

 The Sumo Logic Distribution for OpenTelemetry Collector provides various receivers for log collection.
 This document describes the receivers most commonly used for logs: the [Filelog Receiver](#filelog-receiver) and [Windows Log Event Receiver](#windows-log-event-receiver).

-You can find the full list of receivers on the Sumo Logic OpenTelemetry Collector [docs page].
+You can find the full list of receivers on our [OpenTelemetry Collector GitHub page](https://github.com/SumoLogic/sumologic-otel-collector/tree/main#components).

 ## Filelog Receiver